ShashwatNigam99/MsnShell/README.md

-# OS Assignment 2
+# MsnShell

-Assignment On Making a shell in C with piping, redirection, signal handling.
+Assignment On Making a shell in C with piping, redirection, signal handling using Linux Syscalls.

 ## Running Instructions

 * Run `make`
-* Run `make clean`
 * `./msnshell` to run the shell
+* Run `make clean` to remove all object (.o) files

 ## Features implemented